 Only key items to review for each study Question are below for modification.
 These are items 1 and 2 of each ToR.
 Items 3-11 may be reviewed and harmonised for all study Questions in due course.

-QUESTION 1/1 Strategies and policies for the deployment /1 of broadband in developing countries
+QUESTION A/1 Deployment of Telecommunications/ICTs including broadband in developing countries with focus on rural and remote areas

 (Note : Items from revised TOR of Q1/1 and revised TOR of Q5/1 have been analysed and included below for a balanced new Question)